srinivasreddy/blog/content/posts/using-python-crontab-correctly.md

 For the uninitiated, [python-crontab](https://gitlab.com/doctormo/python-crontab/) is a python package for editing cron table aka crontab used for scheduling the jobs run by cron.

-I have setup a cron job which runs for an every hour.
+I have setup a cron job which runs for every hour.
 I have a file `every_hour.py` that contains the following code and sets up crontable entry to run `cron.py` for every hour.

 ```python